theendercore/UnitedArmory/README.md

-# The TeamVoided Template
+# United Armory
-Template mod by TeamVoided
+A commission mod for Kira.
+Heavily inspired by doctor4t's mods